jenkinsci/blueocean-plugin/blueocean-rest/README.md

         "state": "FINISHED"
     }

-# Get Pipeline node's steps
+## Pipeline Steps API

 This API gives steps inside a pipeline node.
-For Stage, the steps will include all the steps defined inside Parallels as well as Nodes.
+For a Stage, the steps will include all the steps defined inside Parallels as well as the stage.

 ### Get steps for a Pipeline node